keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 	- Warming Heart and Fated Grief,
 	- Shared by two, felt by one,
 	- Separated by cuts and pools of blood"
+- we have 6 sigils, meaning:
+	- betrayal, protection
+	- birth, love
+	- war, death
 -